top of page

 20250829_135848.jpg

 I was lucky enough to attend a Minna Graham workshop at Klei Studio in Stratford.
-Mina was such an encouraging and skilful instructor I couldn't wait to get home to have a go at using sodium silicate to achieve a crackle effect.
+Minna was such an encouraging and skilful instructor I couldn't wait to get home to have a go at using sodium silicate to achieve a crackle effect.

-Minna is obviously an experienced artist but when I checked out her website I couldn't believe the amazing variety of such stunning and interesting pieces.
-I'm definitely a big fan and I can't wait to start buying some of them.
+Minna is obviously an incredible artist but when I checked out her website I couldn't believe the amazing variety of such stunning and interesting pieces.

-Is this last one too much crackle??
+Is this one too much??

 20251110_150455.jpg